 I was on the project and maintenance teams here.
 I assisted with the bugs, and worked on a couple of standalone projects: including an equipment filter, a file uploader, and using RocketShipIt to manage shipping for one of our clients.

 I was in control of a system of distributed workers, in a PHP/MySQL environment.
+This was for the purpose of collecting and reporting data on publically traded companies.

 A coffee delivery service that I co-founded during Portland Startup Weekend.
 We created a web platform to facilitate the delivery of coffee via bike to coffee lovers in Portland.
 We sold 20 cups of coffee in our first 24 hours, and we won best customer validation and 2nd place overall in the competition.